Ferdinand II of Naples: Battle of Seminara and reconquest of Naples

-The situation soon became desperate for the allied forces: the Scottish Estuardo, nicknamed Monsignor of Aubigny, Governor of Calabria, outraged by the so daring of the Aragonese Captain, recruited from Calabria, Basilicata and other lands of the Kingdom a large number of French soldiers, and with these formed a good army, and challenged the king.
-Although the Grand Captain tried not to come into battle, finally to satisfy the king he accepted, and arrived on the appointed day, at the River of Seminara, fought with great courage; but King Ferrandino was easily recognized by the luxurious clothing of Aubigny, who killed his horse, causing him to fall to the ground, and would have been in danger of life, if John of Capua, brother of Andrew, Count of Altavilla had not put him back on horseback, and left protecting him as best as possible, but the Aragonese, not being able to resist the fury of the French, on the advice of the Grand Captain he returned to Reggio, and the king having realized that he had made a great mistake in having exposed in danger his person and that of all his allies, recommending all the weight of that war to the Grand Captain, he returned to his father in Messina, who found him anxious for the course of this war.
+The situation soon became desperate for the allied forces: the "Scottish Estuardo", Bernard Stewart, 3rd Lord of Aubigny, Governor of Calabria, outraged by the daring of the Aragonese captain, recruited from Calabria, Basilicata and other lands of the kingdom a large number of French soldiers to challenge the king.
+Although the Grand Captain at first avoided the battle, he finally accepted, and arrived on the appointed day at the River of Seminara.
+Though he fought with great courage, King Ferrandino was easily recognized by his luxurious clothing and Aubigny killed his horse, causing him to fall to the ground.
+John of Capua, brother of Andrew, Count of Altavilla, helped him back on horseback and retreated while protecting him as best as possible, but the Aragonese, not being able to resist the fury of the French, returned to Reggio, and the king having realized that he had made a great mistake in having exposed in danger his person and that of all his allies, returned to his father in Messina.

-Despite the victory that the French and Swiss forces gathered on the battlefield, Ferrandino, thanks to the loyalty of the populace, was soon able to retake Naples.
+Despite the victory of the French and Swiss forces on the battlefield, Ferrandino was soon able to retake Naples thanks to the loyalty of the populace.
 De Córdoba, using guerrilla tactics and carefully avoiding any confrontation with the fearsome Swiss battalions, slowly reconquered the rest of Calabria.
-Many of the mercenaries in the service of the French mutinied due to the non-payment of money and returned to their homeland, the remaining French forces were trapped in Atella by the combined forces of Ferdinand and de Cordova and forced to surrender.
-Already on 7 July, after defeating the last French garrisons, Ferrandino was able to return to Naples, welcomed by the festive population who ran to meet him among great cries, while the women covered him with flowers and odoriferous waters, and many of the noblest ran into the street to embrace him and wipe the sweat from his face.
+Many of the mercenaries in the service of the French were not paid their promised compensation and mutinied, returning to their homeland, and the remaining French forces were trapped in Atella by the combined forces of Ferrandino and de Córdoba and forced to surrender.
+On 7 July, after defeating the last French garrisons, Ferrandino finally returned to Naples, where he was welcomed by the people.